Shushsa/infra/README.md

 4. Restart your VM & Open terminal to execute following command that will launch a setup script

-    > _NOTE: You will be prompted to input branch names you are working with as well as email address where you will receive notifications_
+    > _NOTE: You will be prompted to input branch names you are working with as well as email address where you will receive notifications, to simplify the setup you can press [ENTER] key every time you are prompted to used the default (recommended) settings_

 ```
 sudo -s